EyeslyMeribhaJohnsonPaulraj/Cloudcredits/Project3_Airline Tweet Sentiment Analysis/README.md

 -----------
 📈 Model Performance
 ----------------
-The model achieved an accuracy of 74.04%, demonstrating effective classification of customer sentiment across multiple categories.
+The model achieved an accuracy of 74.04%, demonstrating reliable classification performance on real-world customer sentiment data.

-The model provides reliable baseline performance for sentiment classification tasks on real-world text data.
+The model provides a strong baseline for sentiment classification and can be further improved using advanced deep learning techniques.

 -----
 📌 Key Insight